-The entrance examination for admission in to M.Sc.
+The entrance examination for admission into M.Sc.
 (Maths/Applied Maths and Statistics-OR) is based on a written test.
 The written test consists of objective type questions only.

-A majority of the questions for M.Sc.
-Mathematics/Applied Mathematics will be on the following topics:
+Majority of the questions for M.Sc.
+(Maths/Applied Maths) will be on the following topics: